A universal theory of switching for combinatorial objects, and applications to complex Hadamard matrices: Applying switching to Butson matrices

-\begin{proof} Let $(a_{1}\, a_{2}\, \cdots \, a_{k})$ be any subsequent row of $H$ with each of the $a_{i}$ being of length $n$.
-Then the inner products of this row each of the first $k$ rows must be zero, yielding the $k$ equations of the form
+\begin{proof} This is a consequence of Theorem \ref{thm:rank1blocks} where $R_{1}$ labels the first $k$ rows and $\{C_{1},\ldots,C_{k}\}$ partitions the columns such that $C_{j}$ is the $j^{\rm th}$ block of $m$ columns.
+We also give a direct proof.
+Let $(a_{1}\, a_{2}\, \cdots \, a_{k})$ be any row of $H$ below the $k^{\rm th}$ row, with each of the $a_{i}$ being of length $m$.
+Then the inner products of this row with each of the first $k$ rows must be zero, yielding the $k$ equations, which can be expressed in matrix form as